BOOKMARK - in Partnership with local Schools 2019

 Children from the Glens are in for fantastic visits this year from a line-up of brilliant authors which is certain to have them running to the bookshelves and having a go at writing stories.
-On September 18th children from P1, P2 and 3 will be having hilarious fun meeting Badger the Mystical Mutt and his creators Lyn McNicol and Laura Jackson.
-And Angela Proctor is coming to share Thumble Tumble’s adventures with the P4 and 5s, while the P6 and 7 children have a treat in store when they discover just how entertaining education can be in author Stuart Reid’s session on Gorgeous George.
+On September 18th P1, P2 and P3 children will be having hilarious fun meeting Badger the Mystical Mutt and his creators Lyn McNicol and Laura Jackson.
+And Angela Proctor is coming to share Thumble Tumble’s adventures with the P4 and 5, while the P6 and 7 children have a treat in store when they discover just how entertaining education can be in author Stuart Reid’s session on Gorgeous George.

-The kids will meet up on September 18th in Alyth Primary School to meet their real live author as well as take part in in drama, music and art sessions.
-And after the day they will have a chance to win a prize in a writing competition.
+The kids will meet up on September 18th in Alyth Primary School to meet their real live author as well as taking part in drama, music and art sessions.
+Later in the day they will have a chance to win a prize in a writing competition.

-For more information on our programme, please visit the Authors and Programme sections of this web site.
+For more information on the authors and books, please visit the ‘Authors’ and ‘Programme’ sections of this web site.

 BOOKMARK has always supported a writer’s in schools programme with these author visits proving to be hugely popular with both pupils and teachers.
 Past events have been sponsored by various funders but this year BOOKMARK was supported by Drumderg Community Fund which allowed BOOKMARK to take this event into Alyth.
 With support from Alyth Primary Head Teacher, Connie Letford and her staff a number of other local primary schools, ie, Meigle, Kettins and Kirkmichael, were able to join in and enjoy a day in the company of author Ron Butlin.
 BOOKMARK feels this is a vital part of its outreach programme, helping to foster a love of literature from a very early age.